 And on he went.
 In the same conversation, though, he recognized that waxing philosophical isn’t in the Whitney director’s job description.
 “It’s not my role to talk and talk,” he said.
 “It’s my role to bring people together to talk in productive ways.”

 With the Whitney fellows, this is hardly a challenge; the main difficulty he faces at their meetings is treading an acceptable line between passive facilitator and active participant.
-At a lunch I attended, scholars as diverse as Tamar Gendler, chair of the Department of Philosophy; Fred Strebeigh, a senior lecturer in the Department of English; and Claudine Ang, an assistant professor in humanities at Yale-NUS College, listened to Joel Baden, assistant professor of Old Testament at the Divinity School, give a talk on the representation of human disability in the Bible.
+At a lunch I attended, scholars as diverse as Tamar Gendler, chair of the Department of Philosophy; Fred Strebeigh, a senior lecturer in the Department of English; and Claudine Ang, an assistant professor in humanities at Yale-NUS College, listened to Joel Baden, assistant professor of Old Testament Studies at the Divinity School, give a talk on the representation of human disability in the Bible.
 When Baden finished, they peppered him with questions: Gendler asked about infant mortality rates in the era of the Bible’s composition; Strebeigh asked about the utility of literary-critical techniques in biblical study.
 Tomlinson sat to one side; he looked pleased, but also a bit reticent.
-He looked, in short, like a newly promoted boss, content but uncertain as to how to act around his former peers.
+He looked, in short, like a newly promoted boss, content but unsure how to act around his former peers.

 In time, that dilemma will likely fade.
 The larger problem Tomlinson faces is the matter of getting students, especially undergraduates, to consider the kinds of questions the fellows discuss every week, and the even larger problem is the matter of getting students to show up at the Whitney in the first place.
 Somewhat distressingly for him, it is not a matter of programming so much as one of simple geography: many undergraduates don’t care to make the walk to 53 Wall St., and many more don’t even know where the Whitney is.
-Menocal brought in Directed Studies, art exhibits, events with big-name guests, and movies in 35 mm most nights of the week.
+Menocal brought in Directed Studies, art exhibits, events with big-name guests, and movies on celluloid most nights of the week.
 She built it; it’s now up to Tomlinson to get students to come.